The experts we work with

 Rick van Emous (expert author Breeder Signals)

-Rick van Emous was born in Putten were he also spent his childhood on a farm with dairy, sows and broiler breeders.
-He graduated in 1990 as a Bachelor in Animal Production and worked as a research assistant for two years at the Poultry Research Center ‘Spelderholt’.
-Thereafter he joined Cobb-Europe for five years as a technical-commercial adviser.
-From 1998 he returned as a researcher at ‘Spelderholt’.
-Here he worked first with laying hens and from 2003 onwards, he focused on broiler breeders.
-In November 2010, he started his PhD (Feeding the modern broiler breeder) and graduated at 6 February 2015.
-Currently, Rick is working as a Senior Researcher Poultry at Wageningen Livestock Research intensively with breeders in relation to many topics as nutrition, husbandry, welfare, housing, etc.
+Rick van Emous was born and raised in Putten on a farm with dairy, sows and broiler breeders.
+He graduated in 1990 as a Bachelor of Science in Animal Science and worked two years as research assistent at Poultry Research Institute ‘Spelderholt’.
+Herafter he worked for five years as technical commercial advisor at Cobb-Europe.
+In 1998 he returnd to ‘Spelderholt’ as a researcher.
+Here he first worked on laying hens and from 2003 onwards he focused on broiler breeders.
+In November 2021 het started his PhD (Feeding of the Broiler Breeder) and he graduated on Febuary 6, 2015.
+At this moment Rick works as senior poultry reseacher at Wageningen Livestock Research intensively with breeders on aspects like feed, husbandry, welfare, housing, etc.

 Mark den Ouden (expert author Mushroom Signals)